-Master of Arts (MA) degree program goal six and the corresponding learning outcome relates to a specialized competency.
+Master of Arts in Religion (MAR) degree program goal six and the corresponding learning outcome relates to a specialized competency.
 Goal six is designed to enable students "to attain competency in the student's chosen concentration in preparation for advanced studies, teaching, or for application in non-academic public and organizational contexts."
 Information about program concentrations is below.